 Define and provide examples of different forms of government, including direct democracy, representative democracy, republic, monarchy, oligarchy, and autocracy.

-Analyze theoretical perspectives related to the Constitution such as theories on democratic government, republicanism, pluralism and elitism.
+Analyze theoretical perspectives related to the Constitution such as theories on democratic government, republicanism, pluralism, and elitism.

-Analyze the arguments that evaluate the functions and values of voluntary participation by citizens in the civil associations that constitute civil society.
+Analyze perspectives on the functions and values of voluntary participation by citizens in the civil associations that constitute civil society.

-For example, students analyze the views expressed by Alexis de Tocqueville in Democracy in America in the early19th century and compare them to those from contemporary writers on this topic.
+For example, students analyze the views expressed by Alexis de Tocqueville in Democracy in America, in the early19th century and compare them to views of contemporary writers on this topic.

-Suggested Primary Source in Appendix E: Alexis de Tocqueville, Democracy in America, Volume I (1835) and Volume II (1839)

 Using founding documents of the United States and Massachusetts, research, analyze and interpret central ideas on government, including popular sovereignty, constitutionalism, republicanism, federalism, individual rights, the social contract and natural rights.

-Key Primary Sources in Appendix E: Declaration of Independence (1776); the Massachusetts Constitution (1780)’ United States Constitution (1787); United States Bill of Rights (1791); George Washington, Farewell Address (1796)

-Suggested Primary Source in Appendix E: The Virginia Declaration of Rights (1776); the Virginia Statute for Religious Freedom (1786); the Northwest Ordinance (1787); Thomas Jefferson, First Inaugural Address (1801)

 Compare and contrast ideas on government of the Federalists and the Anti-Federalists during their debates on ratification of the U.S. Constitution.

-Key Primary Source in Appendix E: Federalist Papers, Number 10 (1787)

-Suggested Primary Source in Appendix E: Federalist Papers such as numbers 1, 9, 39, 51, and 78 (1787–1788); selected responses by Anti-Federalists (1787-1789)

-Research, analyze, and present orally, in writing or through a multimedia presentation how the principles of US democracy (e.g. liberty, the common good, justice, equality, tolerance, law and order, rights of individuals, diversity, civic unity, patriotism, constitutionalism, popular sovereignty, representative democracy) are embodied in founding-era documents and how the perspectives on the principles have evolved, as described in core documents of subsequent periods of United States history.
+Research, analyze, and present orally, in writing or through a multimedia presentation how the principles of U.S. democracy (e.g., liberty, the common good, justice, equality, tolerance, law and order, rights of individuals, diversity, civic unity, patriotism, constitutionalism, popular sovereignty, representative democracy) are embodied in founding-era documents and how the perspectives on these principles have evolved, as described in core documents of subsequent periods of United States history.
 Cite textual evidence to summarize key ideas, provide historical context for the particular documents cited.

-For example, students analyze and explain ideas about liberty, equality, and justice in American society using documents such as in Reverend Martin Luther King’s “I Have A Dream” speech and Letter from Birmingham City Jail, and compare King’s ideas to those in such founding-era documents as the Virginia Declaration of Rights, the Declaration of Independence, Massachusetts Declaration of Rights, and the Federalist Papers.
+For example, students compare the ideas of Martin Luther King, Jr. to those in such founding-era documents as the Virginia Declaration of Rights, the Declaration of Independence, the Massachusetts Declaration of Rights, and the Federalist.

-Key Primary Sources in Appendix E: The Declaration of Sentiments and of the Seneca Falls Conference (1848); Abraham Lincoln, Gettysburg Address (1863) and Second Inaugural Address (1865); Theodore Roosevelt, “The New Nationalism” speech (1910); Woodrow Wilson, “Fourteen Points” speech (1917); Franklin Roosevelt, “Four Freedoms” speech (1941); John F. Kennedy, inaugural address (1961), Martin Luther King, Jr., “I Have a Dream” speech and Letter from Birmingham City Jail (1963)

-Suggested Primary Source in Appendix E: Justice Robert Jackson’s opinion for the Court in West Virginia Board of Education v.
-Barnette (1943)

 Identify and explain historical and contemporary efforts to narrow discrepancies between foundational ideas and values of American democracy and realities of American political and civic life.

-Evaluate, take, and defend positions on issues concerning foundational ideas or values in tension or conflict.

-For example, evaluate issues involving liberty in conflict with equality, liberty in conflict with authority, individual rights in conflict with the common good, or majority rule in conflict with minority rights.
+Argue and defend positions on issues in which foundational ideas or values are in tension or conflict (e.g., liberty in conflict with equality or authority, individual rights in conflict with national or community interests or perceptions of the common good, or majority rule in conflict with minority rights).